 Optimizing Web-based applications has generally been a packet and protocol layer game in which data center engineers use application delivery controllers for compression, caching, SSL offload and load balancing.
-But
+But a new class of vendors is reaching even higher up the stack to optimize HTML code itself for better performance.

 Self-styled as Web content optimization specialists, these startups have developed algorithms that automatically rewrite HTML so that Web pages load more efficiently on a user's browser.